-Frequently Asked Questions at the Museum
+Frequently Asked Questions at the Museum and Memorial

 Where is the front entrance located?

 The front entrance is located on the South side of the complex.
 Look for bronze doors at the bottom of the ramps by the fountain.
 The bronze doors are located directly under etched lettering with the National WWI Museum and Memorial’s name.

 All visitors must wear shirts and shoes at all times when inside any buildings on the Museum and Memorial complex, including the Liberty Memorial Tower.